Emergency-Response-Demo/erdemo.io/install.md

         ![rhpds_completed_email](/images/rhpds_completed_email_turnkey.png)

+    5. After having received this email, please wait another 15 minutes to allow the underlying services to complete provisioning.

 ### 3.2.2.
 ER-Demo Web Consoles

 Now that installation of the Emergency Response app is complete, you should be able to navigate your browser to its web consoles.